Ana María Cabezas, LPC, SEP, RPT

 In the midst of finishing my thesis, I began my work as a bilingual counselor at a non-profit organization in Austin, Texas.
 Through my work with survivors of domestic violence and sexual abuse, I discovered my true calling as a counselor.
 Most of my work has been with the Spanish speaking population, including adults, children, and families.
 In addition, my work in a school setting has increased my skills in working with children.

-Early in my career, I noticed that it was not enough to deal with feelings, thoughts, and behaviors to promote change.
+Early in my career, I noticed that it was not enough to work with feelings, thoughts, and behaviors to promote change.
 So I decided to pursue a three year training in Somatic Experiencing®.
 Through this training I became aware of the role that our sensations play in our lives.
 Our bodies are like a blue print of our experiences.
 I feel blessed to have developed the skills needed to support the body in what is needed to move on from trauma (developmental or shock trauma).
 I am able to effectively apply the tools I learned in SE with my work with adults, children, and teens of different ethnicities and flavors of life.
 In addition, I completed EMDR basic training in 2015.
 I recently became a Certified Therapist in EMDR.

 As most of my work is with families, children and teens, I pursued additional training in Play Therapy.
 I find that play is the child's language and toys are their words (Play Therapy: The Art of Relationship by Gary Landreth).
 It brings me a lot of joy to see family dynamics at play and to foster change while building secure parent-child attachment, improving communication, and ultimately creating a deeper sense of love and respect for the members in a family.
-I recently became a Registered Play Therapist.
+Therefore, I became a Registered Play Therapist.